-If you meet certain criteria, you may choose to opt out of the mixed-use asset rules.
-That means your rental activity doesn't need to be included in your income tax return.
+If you meet certain criteria for the income year, you may choose to opt out of the mixed-use asset rules.
+If you opt out, the rental activity doesn't need to be included in your income tax return.
 You don't return any of your income and you can't claim any of your expenses for the holiday home.
 You can opt out if:

-- your gross rental income for the year from the income-earning use of the property is under \$4,000, or - you make a loss, and your gross income from incomeearning use is less than 2% of the value of the property.
-In calculating this, use the rateable value or the purchase price if that is more recent (and if you didn't buy the property from an associate).
+- your gross income for the year from the income-earning use of your mixed-use holiday home is under \$4,000, or - your holiday home is loss-making, and your gross income from income-earning use of the holiday home is less than 2% of the value of the holiday home.

+To calculate the value, use the most recent of:

+- the local authority capital or annual (rateable) value - the purchase price (or market value at purchase if you bought the property from an associated person).